Getting Started

 Global Scope

-Hooks are registered in ~/.claude/settings.json.
-Tracks all projects on your machine.
+Tracks all AI coding activity across all projects on your machine.

 codeusage config scope global